Summer Institute for Social and Personality Psychology (SISPP)

 SISPP typically offers five courses, in dual-instructor format, led by top researchers and teachers in the field.
 The program also offers two unique workshops, exposing you to current and important data analytic techniques and research methodologies.

 Selected attendees of SISPP can look forward to:

 - Engaging with distinguished instructors on topics of cutting edge theories and research.

 - Attending methodological workshops exploring innovative research methods and data analytic tools.

 - Networking with pioneers in their fields to develop partnerships for future collaboration, funding, and support of our science.

 - Immersing in an environment of their peers—rich in diversity across race, discipline, gender, and department size—designed to support interactive and unique collaborative opportunities.

-Applications are now open for SISPP 2023 at Ohio State University.
-Read about the program and submit your application before 11:59 PM PT on December 21.
+Applications are now closed for SISPP 2023 at Ohio State University.
+Learn more about the program and courses and workshops for the 2023 session.

 Over the last decade, hundreds of attendees have experienced the Summer Institute in Social and Personality Psychology.
 More that 240 of attendees responded a survey on their experience with the SISPP program.